Top 10 Highest Mountains in Nepal

 Position in Nepal: 1st

 Fifty-five million years ago, the Indian subcontinent collided with Eurasia, creating a stunning elevation that we now know to be the world's highest peak.
 Mt.
-Everest is the name of this highest peak, which stands at an elevation of 8848.86m.
-Sagarmatha is the name most Nepali people know which means "goddess of the sky."
+Everest is the name of this highest peak, which stands at an elevation of 8848.86 m.
+Sagarmatha is the name most Nepali people know, which means "goddess of the sky."
 Its Tibetan name is Chomolungma, which translates to "Holy Mother Peak."
 It resides in Nepal's southeastern part, on the border of Nepal and the Tibetan Autonomous Region.

-The first people to officially summit Everest was Tenzing Norgay Sherpa and Edmund Hillary in 1953.
+The first people to officially summit Everest were Tenzing Norgay Sherpa and Edmund Hillary in 1953.
 Everest Base Camp Trek, Gokyo Chola Pass Trek, Everest Three Passes Trek, and the Everest Base Camp Trek by Helicopter in the Everest Region are among the most popular treks in the Everest Region.
 These treks garner popularity because of the spectacular panoramic view of the mountains and the gentle ravines, rich ecosystems, exquisite Sherpa settlements, and ancient monasteries.

-A Brief Climbing History of Mt.
-Everest
+A Brief Climbing History of Mount Everest

-Kanchenjunga (8,586m) – The Five Treasure of the Snow
+Kanchenjunga (8,586 m)—The Five Treasure of the Snow

 Elevation: 8,586m/28,169ft